dosco/graphjin/docs/website/docs/telemetry.md

 **tracing.sample** This controls what percentage of the requests should be traced.
 By default `0.5` or 50% of the requests are traced, `always` is also a valid value for this field and it means all requests will be traced.

-**include_query** Include the Super Graph SQL query to the trace.
+**include_query** Include the GraphJin SQL query to the trace.
 Be careful with this setting in production it will add the entire SQL query to the trace.
 This can be veru useful to debug slow requests.

-**include_params** Include the Super Graph SQL query parameters to the trace.
+**include_params** Include the GraphJin SQL query parameters to the trace.
 Be careful with this setting in production it will it can potentially leak sensitive user information into tracing logs.

 ## Using Zipkin

 Zipkin is a really great open source request tracing project.
-It's easy to add to your current Super Graph app as a way to test tracing in development.
-Add the following to the Super Graph generated `docker-compose.yml` file.
+It's easy to add to your current GraphJin app as a way to test tracing in development.
+Add the following to the GraphJin generated `docker-compose.yml` file.
 Also add `zipkin` in your current apps `depends_on` list.
 Once setup the Zipkin UI is available at http://localhost:9411

 ```yaml
   your_api: